weekend-warrior-uhm/weekend-warrior-uhm.github.io/index.md

 Click <a href="https://weekend-warrior-code-8gzzi8zhu-cystem23gmailcoms-projects.vercel.app//">here</a> to view Weekend Warrior deployed on Vercel.

 ## GitHub Repository
-Click <a href="https://github.com/weekend-warrior-uhm/weekend-warrior-code">here</a> to view the Weekend Warrior repository.
+Click <a href="https://github.com/weekend-warrior-uhm">here</a> to view the Weekend Warrior project repository.

 ## Project Mockups